cristian-benghe/talio-to-do/docs/agendas/Sixth_Meeting_28_03_2023/Meeting_agenda_week_7.md

 Location:       {DW, PC1}\
 Date:           {28/03/2023}\
-Time:     {15:45-16:30}\
+Time:     {15:50-16:35}\
 Attendees:      {Cristian Benghe, David Ghergut, Denisa Arsene, Halid Çırak, Teodora Mihaila, Yair Chizi}

 ### <span style="color:LightBlue">Agenda Items</span>
 ---
-* ⏳ 15:45 - 15:46
+* ⏳ 15:50 - 15:51
   **Opening by chair 👋🏻**

-* ⏳ 15:46 - 15:55
+* ⏳ 15:51 - 15:55
   **Check-in 🚪** <br />
   How is everyone doing?
 Did all of you read about Teamwork Self Reflection and what does the draft imply?
 (Situation, Task, Action, Result, Reflection, Advice; possible questions about the assignment).
 How about the draft for the Product Pitch?
-(Discussion about the contents and layout of the video and how will the team proceed to create the video)

 * ⏳ 15:55 - 15:58
   - **Announcements 📣** <br />